IVSoftware/dictionary-button/README.md

-﻿Your question is _if there is a way to write shorter syntax for converters with Generic Types._ Your code (as I understand it) depicts an effort to map buttons to commands by identifying a generic type.
-But the mapping could be achieved with simpler mechanism, where any given the generic type could specify the command mapping in its constructor.
+﻿Your question is _**if there is a way to write shorter syntax for converters with Generic Types.**_ Your code (as I understand it) depicts an effort to map buttons to commands by identifying a generic type.
+But the mapping could be achieved with simpler mechanism, where any given generic type could specify the command mapping in its constructor.
 Here's what I mean.

 Suppose you have a large number of `Button` (as shown here) or `ImageButton` or whatever.
 The first thing would be to make a custom version of the control and give it a static property that is a `Dictionary<string, ICommand>`.
 In essence, this is still a "converter" because it maps the `CommandParameter` to an `ICommand` directly.